 This should be chosen meaningful, if several games are open at the same time.
 The password is optional and only recommended if you want to play privately.
 Then everyone who wants to join must enter the proper password, first.
 If you leave the field empty, no password will be requested.
-Today there is little point, as there are no lobby servers any more.
-And on LAN parties you usually want your friends to be able to join the match.
+On LAN parties you usually want your friends to be able to join the match.
+However, when using IPX you might as well run into the situation, that you want your own private corner.